nadunchanna98/Course_Registration_GUI_JAVA/README.md

 Student name and student registration number must be entered for the submission

-Desplay all details after submit
+Display all details after submit

 Error handling included.